romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

 ## Transaction Extraction
 We need to find a suitable library that is able to read PDF pages and store them as objects. *pdfplumber* (well documented [here](https://github.com/jsvine/pdfplumber)) serves this purpose well; it not only stores them as objects but also provides a range of useful operations that can be executed on these objects to serve this project's objectives.

 Remember when I mentioned in the previous section about taking note of the fixed headers and footers?
-It comes in handy here; when I parsed the first page of the sample DBS statement and then partitioned based on the fixed header,
+It comes in handy here; when I parse the first page of the sample DBS statement and then only take whatever that comes after the fixed header,

 {% highlight ruby %}
 with pdfplumber.open(dbs_source_dir / dbs_pdf_file) as pdf: